Central Dalmatia

 More…

+Solta Croatia | A Tranquil Adriatic Oasis Solta, a serene Croatian island, enchants with crystal waters, historic charm, and olive groves.
+From romantic promenades to historic sites, it seamlessly blends natural beauty with cultural richness.
 Solta is the closest island to Split in Central Dalmatia.
-Solta is relatively undeveloped and has a rocky coastline and an interior of rough pastures, woodland, and olive groves.
+Solta is relatively undeveloped and has a rocky coastline.
 Maslinica, Solta Island, Croatia As a result of its proximity to Split, sailing crews often stop here, either on their first or final night touring.
 In particular, the small bays near Maslinica are popular spots to drop anchors.
 Climate The climate in Solta is similar to that of Split.
 During May, September, and October, average temperatures fall between 68°F and 77°F. On average, the warmest months are July and August.
-The coldest month is January, with an average high temperature of 50°F. Solta | Things to see and do Take an olive oil tour and discover the ancient groves of Olynthia Natura in Gornje Selo.
-Spend some time in Grohote, Šolta's main village.
-Here, learn about beekeeping and honey making at...
+The coldest month is January, with an average high temperature of 50°F. Solta | Places to See Solta, though a smaller island compared to some others...

 More…

-Split is the second-largest city in Croatia and the largest port city on the Adriatic.
-It was founded by Roman Emperor Diocletian approximately 1700 years ago.
-Diocletian built a magnificent waterside palace here, and today it is a UNESCO World Heritage Site as well as the heart of the city.
-Don't delay, start planning your Split yacht charter today.
+Split | Journey to the Magical Heart of the Adriatic Split is the second-largest city in Croatia and the largest port city on the Adriatic.
+Roman Emperor Diocletian built a magnificent waterside palace here 1700 years ago.
+Today it is a UNESCO World Heritage Site and the heart of the city.
+It is a major starting point for a yacht charter in Croatia.
 Split, Croatia Split is an ideal departure port for your Croatia Yacht Charter.
 The city offers excellent options for sightseeing, dining, drinking, and nightlife.
 Above all, it is the gateway to the islands of Central Dalmatia.
 Sailing itineraries can be Split to Split, Split to Dubrovnik, or the reverse.
 Or you might cruise north to the Kornati Islands.
-Split | Things to see and do Explore Split's car-free Old Town, centering on Diocletian’s Palace, the Roman Peristil, and the Cathedral.
-Stroll along the Riva, Split's bustling waterfront boardwalk, with cafes, restaurants,...
+We will work with you and your group to create the best itinerary to suit your interests.
+Split | A City Steeped in History Split's story spans millennia, woven...

 More…

-The medieval-walled town of Trogir, Croatia, sits on a tiny island, joined to the mainland by a footbridge.
+Trogir | Sailing Capital of the Adriatic The medieval-walled town of Trogir, Croatia, sits on a tiny island, joined to the mainland by a footbridge.
 Trogir was settled by the Ancient Greeks some 2300 years ago.
 After that, during the Middle Ages, it became an important cultural center known for its artists, sculptors, and stonemasons.
 Trogir, Croatia Riva on a Croatia yacht charter.
-More than 3,000 years old, Trogir is the sailing capital of the Adriatic.
+Best Yacht Charter Stops More than 3,000 years old, Trogir is the sailing capital of the Adriatic.
 The surrounding islands are home to numerous coves and inlets, making them perfect for yacht charters in central Dalmatia.
-Below is a brief guide to the best yacht charter stops around Trogir, Croatia.
-As a result of its beautifully preserved historic architecture, today, Trogir's Old Town is a UNESCO World Heritage Site.
-In short, the pedestrian-only Old Town is a joy to explore on foot.
-Above all, the 13th-century Cathedral and the 15th-century Venetian loggia are both on the stone-paved main...
+This charming town has a lot to offer.
+It is a UNESCO World Heritage Open-Air Museum.
+Since Trogir is in the center of Croatia's coast, you can cruise in all directions and toward one of the 1244 Croatian islands.
+This is the perfect place to start if you are thinking of...

 More…

-Vis is the most outlying of the Central Dalmatian Islands.
+Vis | Croatian Island of Adventures Vis is the most outlying of the Central Dalmatian Islands.
 Wild and unspoiled, it has a rocky, indented coastline, rugged hills, and fields planted with vineyards and olive groves.
 The island's two main settlements are Vis Town on the north coast and Komiža on the western coast.
 Komiza town on Vis island Vis was first settled by the Ancient Greeks, who were attracted by its safe harbors and fertile interior.
 Later, in the 20th century, as part of Yugoslavia, the island was a military naval base.
 Since foreigners could not visit the island, tourism did not develop.
 Still today, you will find that the island is relatively undeveloped and is visited mainly by yachting crews.
 Climate The island enjoys a Mediterranean climate, similar to most of the islands on the Dalmatian coast.
 In summer, temperatures often rise above 75 degrees Fahrenheit.
-During the summer, the Mistral winds cool the air....
+During the summer,...

 More…